article | September 19, 2017

 Invest time in content planning and understand the mental shift required to convert leads.
-Leverage a Content Marketing Project Brief that includes unique approaches to the following;
+Leverage a Content Marketing Brief that includes unique approaches to the following;

 Perform a Content Audit to identify the quantity and quality of existing content.
 Once inventoried the audit is used to map the content to the buying stage.
 This tool also serves as a progress indicator to direct content authoring.
 Carefully sequence the development of content to fill the biggest gaps.

 Compelling content can be leveraged to increase the impact of your efforts.
-Capitalize on the Content Adaption Guide to identify how to multiply content.
+Capitalize on the Content Marketing Adaption Guide to identify how to multiply content.